 If you’re curious to see how your own protein count is stacking up, there’s an app I like called Cronometer.
 You can enter your food, recipes and meals you eat often, find pretty much any food… and it tells you where you stand on your macro and micro nutrients.
 Pretty cool.

 If you try one of these experiments out, let us know.
-Share your findings with us in the comments and on social media and if you’re following along with the Reset & Rebalance Challenge with Dancers Shape be sure to include #RRChallenge2019.
+Share your findings with us in the comments and on social media.
 We can’t wait to see!